evoll/awg-easy/docs/content/faq.md

     - navigation
 ---

-Here are some frequently asked questions or errors about `wg-easy`.
+Here are some frequently asked questions or errors about `awg-easy`.
 If you have a question that is not answered here, please feel free to open a discussion on GitHub.

 ## Error: WireGuard exited with the error: Cannot find device "wg0"